kbmcconnell/Audiobookshelf/README.md

 You should see a confirmation that both of your containers have been created.
 Test the setup was successful by visiting your domain.
 You should be greeted with your Audiobookshelf homepage.

-# Cloudflare settings
+## Cloudflare settings
-Here are some basic recs to keep your Audiobookshelf secure.
+Here are some basic recs to help keep your Audiobookshelf secure.
 Feel free to do way more than this.
 These are all available on the free plan.

 **SSL/TLS settings**
 - Universal SSL Edge certificate